-CMU is an R2- Doctoral University, the Carnegie classification for High Research Activity institutions.
+CMU is an R2 - Doctoral University, the Carnegie classification for High Research Activity institutions.
 In 2016, the Higher Learning Commission reaffirmed CMU's accreditation through 2025, giving the university the highest marks possible in every evaluation area.
-In the past two years, CMU's research and scholarly output has risen significantly, positioning CMU as the leader in among its Michigan peers in the Mid-American Conference.
-In addition, the university has seen substantial increases in research grants and funding, surpassing \$25 million per year for two consecutive years.
+In the past two years, CMU's research and scholarly output has risen significantly and the university has seen substantial increases in research grants and funding, surpassing \$25 million per year for three consecutive years.
+A record \$38 million in research grants and contracts were awarded to CMU last year.

-CMU's College of Science and Engineering is preparing students to lead in today's high-demand STEM fields and equipping them for a lifetime of career growth in new and emerging industries.
+CMU's College of Science and Engineering is preparing students to lead in today's highdemand STEM fields and equipping them for a lifetime of career growth in new and emerging industries.
 For example, CMU recently launched an environmental engineering bachelor's degree program.
 The program is already producing graduates with in-demand skills, especially in water quality, waste management, and sustainability.
-On a national level, employment of environmental engineers is projected to grow 4 percent from 2021 to 2031.
-The growth rate in Michigan is currently outpacing the national average by about 50%.
+On a national level, the employment of environmental engineers is projected to grow four percent from 2021 to 2031.
+The growth rate in Michigan is currently outpacing the national average by about 50 percent.
 In addition, this program is expected to significantly increase the participation of women in engineering, a point of emphasis for the College of Science and Engineering.

-In addition, CMU's College of Science and Engineering has added new majors in cybersecurity and data science.
-Demand for both programs is predicted to increase at least 30% during the next decade.
+In addition, CMU's College of Science and Engineering has added new majors in biotechnology, cybersecurity, and data science.
+Demand for these programs is predicted to increase at least 30 percent during the next decade.
 And, among CMU chemistry, biochemistry, physics and astronomy graduates, 100 percent are engaged in research projects.
 Also, 100 percent of engineering and engineering technology graduates completed senior design projects - important experiential learning that equips them for the next phases of their educational and career journeys.
+The quality of undergraduate engineering education at CMU has been recognized by U.S. News and World Report.